-If a student withdraws from a class after the fourteenth week, they will receive a pass/fail grade as determined by their current grade at the time of withdrawal.
-Failure to follow the steps below could result in still being charged for the semester the student was enrolled in but did not attend.
+Students may withdraw from a class between the beginning of the second week and the 14th week of a semester.
+Students will receive a "W" grade that will appear on the transcript but not impact their GPA.
+Failure to follow the steps below could result in still being charged for the semester in which students were enrolled but did not attend.